rust-lang/rfcs/text/0000-default-type-parameter-fallback-take-two.md

 A key part of this proposal is that inference is now aware of defaults.
 When we would otherwise error due to an uninferred type we instead try using the default.
 This is called inference fallback which is our final attempt at inference.
 The algorithm for doing this is essentialy the one detailed in RFC 213, with a few considerations:

-- The interaction with literal fallback may change, see "Unresolved Questions".
+- The interaction with numeric literals is different, see "Interaction with numerical fallback".

 - The algorithm did not specify what happens in eager type resolution such as the `structurally_resolve_type` method, notably used to resolve method receivers.
 To prevent being a hazard to a future where no longer need to eagerly resolve types, we specify that eager type resolution will not do fallback.